 On the other hand, companies may have to do this, particularly small ones.
 Not all companies have enough time, discipline, or money to go through all the development stages for what they're planning, and so have to release in the hopes enough people will buy it to get them going to go through the rest of the stages for them to better perfect it and then get attention to those changes to make more buy it later.

 Naturally, the Obvious Beta skips the regular testing to go straight to release.
 In extreme cases, games have gone straight to release before it even enters the testing stage at all.
 To add to some confusion, the current paradigm in mainstream development renames and redefines some testing stages.
 Alpha for instance can be (depending on the company) used to denote a technically finished product (it's feature complete and could theoretically ship though it's probably still got issues of varying degrees) while beta can be used to note the same only with far less game-breaking bugs.
 Thus when the players talk about betas and a finished product with a developer, it can often mean two dramatically different things.

+If the single-player mode of a game is fine but the multiplayer isn't, please put the example under Misbegotten Multiplayer Mode.
 See Beta Test for more on the process and see Perpetual Beta for when the developers no longer have an excuse to update things.
 See Porting Disaster for when this occurs in a particular port of the software to a certain platform.

 open/close all folders